April 1, 2025

 Transcriptions

-But these days, you can now capture slow motion on your computer or smartphone, and you can make it look as epic as big-budget blockbusters—especially if you’ve got the right app.
+Now you can capture professional-quality slow motion right from your computer or smartphone—and make it look as epic as big-budget blockbusters.
+The secret?
+Having the right app.

-In this article, you’ll learn how to make a slow motion video and review today's best slow motion apps with all their features, pros, and cons.
+In this guide, we'll show you how to create compelling slow motion videos and break down the 10 best slow motion apps—with all their features, strengths, and limitations.

 How to make a slow motion video

-Here's how to make a slow-motion video on a phone or computer using the slow-mo feature or a slow-mo app.
+Here's how to make a slow-motion video on a phone or computer using the slow-mo feature or a slow motion app.

-How to make a slow-mo video on a phone
+How to make a slow motion video on a phone

 Most modern smartphones come with a slow motion feature built in, so you can create incredible slow-mo video clips quickly and easily.
 Whether you're making a slow-mo video on an iPhone or Android device, the steps are fairly similar: